Kuanhao-Chao/LiftOn/docs/source/content/close_species_liftover/liftover_GRCh38_2_chimp.rst

     The scatter plot of protein sequence identity comparing between miniprot (y-axis) and Liftoff (x-axis).
 Each dot represents a protein-coding transcript.
 |

 Next, we individually assess LiftOn in comparison to Liftoff and miniprot.
-In the comparison of LiftOn versus Liftoff (:numref:`figure-human_to_chimp_lifton_vs_liftoff_vs_miniprot`, left), [FILL] transcripts demonstrate higher protein sequence identity, with [FILL] achieving 100% identity.
-Similarly, in the LiftOn versus miniprot comparison (:numref:`figure-human_to_chimp_lifton_vs_liftoff_vs_miniprot`, right), [FILL] protein-coding transcripts exhibit superior matches, elevating [FILL] to identical status relative to the reference.
+In the comparison of LiftOn versus Liftoff (:numref:`figure-human_to_chimp_lifton_vs_liftoff_vs_miniprot`, left), 8710 transcripts demonstrate higher protein sequence identity, with 245 achieving 100% identity.
+Similarly, in the LiftOn versus miniprot comparison (:numref:`figure-human_to_chimp_lifton_vs_liftoff_vs_miniprot`, right), 35167 protein-coding transcripts exhibit superior matches, elevating 6744 to identical status relative to the reference.

 .. _figure-human_to_chimp_lifton_vs_liftoff_vs_miniprot:
 .. figure::  ../../_images/human_to_chimp/combined_scatter_plots.png